 - 1/3 cup grated Pecorino Romano cheese

 - Combine the farro with 3 cups of water in a medium saucepan.
 Bring to a boil, cover, and reduce heat to a simmer.
-Cook for 20-25 minutes, until just tender.
+Cook for about 30 minutes, or until just tender.

 - Meanwhile, whisk together the lemon juice, olive oil, salt and pepper in a large bowl.